Government and Elections

 Currently, there is a bill in Congress that proponents say will reduce the possibility of illegal online donations to Federal campaigns made by foreigners, in excess of legal limits, or with stolen credit cards.
 Opponents say there is no evidence these are real problems and that the proposed solutions discourage people from making donations.

-They were informed that, “it is illegal for foreign sources—individuals or organizations—to make contributions to US campaigns.
-However, Americans living abroad may make such donations.”
+As you may know, it is illegal for foreign sources—individuals or organizations—to make contributions to US campaigns.
+However, Americans living abroad may make such donations.
+The bill would:

-The first proposal requires, “that donors to Federal campaigns who make online credit card donations from abroad are not only US citizens, but also registered voters and that they provide their US voting address.”
+• require that donors to Federal campaigns who make online credit card donations from abroad are not only US citizens, but also registered voters and that they provide their US voting address.

 Respondents were then presented with the full details of the proposal and asked to rate its acceptability on a 0-10 scale, with 5 being “just tolerable”, 86% found it at least tolerable (5-10), including 88% of Republicans and 86% of Democrats.